AlexMercedCoder/tutorialblog/content/blog/2021/3/rustrocket0todeploy/index.md

 }
 ```

 Notice we did use the request body to create and update database entries.
-This was cause to do so in Rocket you have to implement a custom FromBody trait on your Struct which was a little more complicated that necessary for this tutorial so I opted for using URL params instead.
+This was cause to do so in Rocket you have to implement a custom FromData trait on your Struct which was a little more complicated than necessary for this tutorial so I opted for using URL params instead.

 Now, let's pull in some our recently added libraries and mount are new routes in our main.rs.